For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Scolopacidae (Sandpipers and Allies)

-LESSER YELLOWLEGS (Tringa flavipes) [b]
+LESSER YELLOWLEGS (Tringa flavipes) – A single bird along the Napo. [b]

 Laridae (Gulls, Terns, and Skimmers)